 Our #MondayMotivation?
 Office pups!
 Photo by @magen33 #EmbraceYourPets . . . . #goldenretriever #goldenretrieversofinstagram #labradorsofinstagram #labrador #lablovers #labpuppy #rottweiler #rottweilerlovers #puppylove #puppiesofig #puppiesofinstagram #puppyparty #officelife #officefun #embracepetinsurance #officedog #officedogs #petsofinsta #petsofinstagram #petlover #petsofig #petlove #petcare #petinsurance #cute #monday #mondaymood

 One of the leading brands of pet insurance, Embrace absolutely allows dogs in its offices.
 Employees just need to get approval from a supervisor and make sure their dogs display good manners when on the job.

-It should come as no surprise that this sweet-and-tasty company wants to keep its employees relaxed and creative as possible to be able to come up with all those awesome ice-cream flavors.
+It should come as no surprise that this sweet and tasty company wants to keep its employees as relaxed and creative as possible to be able to come up with all those awesome ice cream flavors.
 Ben & Jerry’s has allowed dogs in its offices for many years, but don’t worry, there is no paw dipping going on there — but you can meet 23 of the Ben & Jerry’s office dogs on their website!